Effective Distributed Training¶

 aggregation_frequency of 1 vs.

-aggregation_frequency of 1000 will demonstrate the communication
+aggregation_frequency of 1000 will

 To check if your training is I/O bottlenecked, we encourage users to experiment with using synthetic datasets.
 If you observe that I/O is a significant bottleneck, we suggest optimizing the data input pipeline to the model (e.g., copy training data to local SSDs).